diegoislasm/Store-sales-prediction/README.md

 # Store-sales-prediction
-Project to predict sales from a store with past sales, date and weather features from an API.
+Python and machine learning project to predict sales from a store with historical sales and weather data and data-based features from an API.

 ## Table of contents